project-imprimis/libprimis/doc/engine.md

 physically, it is a very good approximation to how lighting actually does diffusely reflect.

-The global illumination in Imprimis is calculated via the Radiance Hints algorithm, which allows for a cheap approximation of indirect lighting via a collection of *taps* placed automatically by the engine in the level.
+The global illumination in Libprimis is calculated via the Radiance Hints algorithm, which allows for a cheap approximation of indirect lighting via a collection of *taps* placed automatically by the engine in the level.
 These taps have light seeded by the values of a reflective shadow map (RSM) that is